oshitha191/LoanApprovalPrediction/README.md

 Target distribution analysis

-Univariate & bivariate analysis
+Univariate and bivariate exploration

-Outlier treatment for financial fields
+Outlier treatment for financial columns

-⚙️ Data Preprocessing
+4. Data Preprocessing

+The preprocessing pipeline includes:

-Encoding categorical features
+Encoding categorical variables

 Handling missing values

-Scaling numerical variables
+Scaling numerical features

 Balancing the dataset using SMOTE

 Splitting data into training and testing sets

-🤖 Machine Learning Models Used
+5. Machine Learning Models Used

-The following ML models were trained and compared:
+The following models were trained and compared:

 Logistic Regression